 A nylon guitar string is fixed between two lab posts 2.00 m apart.
-The string has a linear mass density of and is placed under a tension of 160.00 N. The string is placed next to a tube, open at both ends, of length L. The string is plucked and the tube resonates at the mode.
+The string has a linear mass density of and is placed under a tension of 160.00 N. The string is placed next to a tube, open at both ends, of length L. The string is plucked and resonates at the fundamental frequency while the tube resonates at the mode.
 The speed of sound is 343 m/s.
 What is the length of the tube?

 A 512-Hz tuning fork is struck and placed next to a tube with a movable piston, creating a tube with a variable length.
 The piston is slid down the pipe and resonance is reached when the piston is 115.50 cm from the open end.
 The next resonance is reached when the piston is 82.50 cm from the open end. (a) What is the speed of sound in the tube? (b) How far from the open end will the piston cause the next mode of resonance?

 Students in a physics lab are asked to find the length of an air column in a tube closed at one end that has a fundamental frequency of 256 Hz.
 They hold the tube vertically and fill it with water to the top, then lower the water while a 256-Hz tuning fork is rung and listen for the first resonance. (a) What is the air temperature if the resonance occurs for a length of 0.336 m? (b) At what length will they observe the second resonance (first overtone)?